 For children, the most likely answer may well be the receiving of presents, the putting up of the Christmas tree or visit to see Santa Claus.
 Or perhaps participating in the school nativity play or writing or singing carols?
 Generate a long list of views and vote on what’s favourite.

 But as well as receiving Christmas is also a time of giving.
 For every receiver there is also a giver.
-As well as giving presents, many also give to charities, perhaps indirectly via cards or directly via donations, and to those in need such as the homeless or those in shelters.
+As well as giving presents, many also give to charities, perhaps indirectly via cards or directly via donations, and to those in need such as those in shelters or experiencing homelessness.

 So probe awareness of the feelings of others at this time too.
 In Spid the Spider Helps Out at Spidmas he is initially ignorant of the feelings of what he thinks is a burglar up his chimney.
 Though his views change as he gets to know the burglar.